czbiohub-sf/czb-ui/README.md

 1. Run `yarn changeset version` in the project's root directory. **Note after running this command you should not make anymore commits after step 2.**
 2. Commit the changes the command made and push them.
+3. Run `yarn build` in the project's root directory.
-3. Run `yarn changeset publish` in the project's root directory.
+4. Run `yarn changeset publish` in the project's root directory.
-4. Run `git push --tags` to push the tags made from the previous command.
+5. Run `git push --tags` to push the tags made from the previous command.